Updated: Sep 14, 2021

 Film music is shooting for a broader audience.
 Film music has to have mass appeal so that it can coexist with the visual elements of film that is being marketed for the widest audience possible.

-Just based on what is presented here, I surmise that concert music doesn't need film music in order to exist today.
+Just based on what is presented here, it seems reasonable to conclude that concert music doesn't need film music in order to exist today.
 The audience to which classical music appeals is always going to be there.
 But I do believe the existence of film benefits classical music.

 How does film benefit classical music?